Movatterモバイル変換

 History

-The southwest corner, the oldest part of the structure, was built around 1682 byDutch-born merchant and traderFrederick Philipse, the first Lord ofPhilipsburg Manor, and his wifeMargaret Hardenbroeck.[citation needed] Philipse, who by his second marriage became a son-in-law ofStephanus Van Cortlandt, had amassed by the time of his death a 52,000-acre (21,000 ha) estate along theHudson River that encompassed the entire modern city ofYonkers and much of western and lowerWestchester County.
+The southwest corner, the oldest part of the structure, was built around 1682 byDutch-born merchant and traderFrederick Philipse, the firstlord ofPhilipsburg Manor, and his first wifeMargaret Hardenbroeck who was a prominent merchant in her own right.[4]
+Philipse, who by his second marriage became a son-in-law ofStephanus Van Cortlandt, had amassed by the time of his death a 52,000-acre (21,000 ha) estate along theHudson River that encompassed the entire modern city ofYonkers and much of western and lowerWestchester County.
+For more than thirty years, Frederick and Margaret, and later their sonAdolphus, shipped hundreds ofenslaved African men, women, and childrenacross the Atlantic.[5][6]
+By the mid-18th century, the Philipse family had one of the largest slave-holdings in the colonial North.[7]

 Map of Philipsburg Manor with current borders overlaid on the property